Skip to content

 Enough to vibrate the plate visibly, around 5–20 W.

 Tip: Start at low volume and increase gradually.
+Shared across multiple experiments.

 Clamp or Central Mount